Whitelee Wind Farm, Scotland, United Kingdom

-Whitelee Wind Farm, the largest onshore wind farm in Europe, was commissioned in May 2009.
-Located on Eaglesham Moor, 15km from Glasgow, Scotland, it has 140 turbines generating 322MW of electricity, sufficient to power 200,000 homes.
+Whitelee Wind Farm is one of the biggest wind farms in Europe and was commissioned in May 2009.
+Located on Eaglesham Moor, 15km from Glasgow, Scotland, it initially had 140 turbines generating 322MW of electricity, sufficient to power 200,000 homes.
 It is also the first wind farm to be located close to a large population, with more than 500,000 living within a 30km radius.
-The total cost of constructing the wind farm was estimated at £300m.

-The wind farm is owned by ScottishPower Renewables, which is a subsidiary of Iberdrola S.A, the world's largest developer of renewable energy.
-Iberdrola has an installed capacity of 10,447MW, with over 57,400MW in the pipeline.
+The wind farm is owned by ScottishPower Renewables, which is a subsidiary of Iberdrola, one of the world’s largest developers of renewable energy.
+Iberdrola has an installed capacity of 10,447MW, with more than 57,400MW in the pipeline.

 ScottishPower Renewables announced two expansions at the wind farm in 2009, a few months after it was commissioned.
-The expansions began in November 2010.
-The expansion is expected to be completed by May 2012.
+Construction works on the expansion began in November 2010 and were completed by August 2012.
+The expansion was officially opened in July 2013.
+ScottishPower Renewables invested more than £500m (approximately 758$m) for the project development.

-The expansion will increase the total number of turbines at the wind farm to 215 and the total capacity to 539MW.
-The wind farm will then have the capacity to provide power to 330,000 homes, more than the number of households in Glasgow (295,000 as in 2008).
+The expansion increased the total number of turbines at the wind farm to 215 and the total capacity to 539MW.
+The wind farm now has the capacity to provide power to 330,000 homes, more than the number of households in Glasgow (295,000 as in 2008).

 Whitelee Wind Farm development